71lisa/71lisa/README.md

 <h1 align="center">Hi 👋, I'm Lisa!</h1>
 <h3 align="center">An IT student who is interested on Data Science.
-I also like doing travel and hunting for new things ✨</h3>
+I also love doing travel and hunting for new things ✨</h3>

 - 🌱 I’m currently learning **UI/UX, Programming, Networking.**